Clayton Cohn

 Education

-Doctor of Philosophy, Computer Science (expected 2026) from Vanderbilt University
+Doctor of Philosophy, Computer Science from Vanderbilt University

 Master of Science, Computer Science from DePaul University